-We anticipate that the residential development of the Bays Precinct will begin after 2031; knowing our members as we do, we can guarantee there will be people prepared to work with you to plan, codesign, invest in it, move in, and make it work.
-Incorporating an urban cohousing scheme in White Bay as part of the zoning for the Bays West Precinct As you develop your strategy for the master plan and begin zoning for residential use, we request that you involve Agency Cohousing and Community and other cohousing interest groups (Sydney Cohousing for example) in scoping and understanding the cohousing model to fully appreciate the ways it could be incorporated.
-We understand that Minister Stokes has indicated that a definition of cohousing will likely be incorporated into the next NSW Housing SEPP, which would be an excellent first step in opening the door for this new model to be introduced into the revitalised area.
+Incorporating an urban cohousing scheme in White Bay as part of the zoning for the Bays West Precinct

+As you develop your strategy for the master plan and begin zoning for residential use, we request that you involve Agency Cohousing and Community and other cohousing interest groups (Sydney Cohousing for example) in scoping and understanding the cohousing model to fully appreciate the ways it could be incorporated.
+We understand that the Minister for Planning has indicated that a cohousing will likely be incorporated into the next NSW Housing SEPP, which would be an excellent first step in opening the door for this new model to be introduced into the revitalised area.

 A site area as small as 1000 - 2000 square metres could easily accommodate a cohousing scheme (depending on height and floorspace restrictions).

-A cohousing

-development on this site

-would put Sydney and

-NSW on the map in terms of

-demonstrating a new way of

-Potential Site for cohousing development accommodating a generation of seniors who will not readily accept the standard offerings available.
+A cohousing development on this site would put Sydney and NSW on the map in terms of demonstrating a new way of accommodating a generation of seniors who will not readily accept the standard offerings available.
 It will be a demonstration project for intergenerational and sustainable living in the heart of the city and Agency Cohousing and Community are committed to working with DPIE as it develops the strategy for Bays West and White Bay in particular.
-Attached with this submission is the Agency Cohousing and Community Cohousing Handbook which will explain the concept of cohousing and, we believe, inspire you to incorporate it in the Bays West Strategy Document.
-For further information please contact us on: